rails/rails/guides/source/action_mailbox_basics.md

 `InboundEmail` records also provide lifecycle tracking, storage of the original email via [Active Storage](active_storage_overview.html), and responsible data handling with on-by-default [incineration](#incineration-of-inboundemails).

 Action Mailbox ships with ingresses which enable your application to receive emails from external email providers such as Mailgun, Mandrill, Postmark, and SendGrid.
-You can also handle inbound mails directly via the built-in Exim, Postfix, and Qmail ingresses.
+You can also handle inbound emails directly via the built-in Exim, Postfix, and Qmail ingresses.

 ## Setup